 I’ve yet to enter a park where dogs weren’t allowed in developed areas, so I just stuck to the paved trail that led us to a spectacular overlook.
 Waves crashed into the rocky shores below.
 We continued around the edge of the cliff and admired the English and Japanese gardens from afar before we returned to the trail that led us into the park.
 I suspect this park will be a busy place this summer or on a lovely, weekend day.

 From Cape Arago, we passed by famous Bandon Dunes Golf Course, Cools Bay and had planned to stop for a hike in the Oregon Dunes National Recreation Area.
 The cream-colored sand dunes stretch for 41 miles along the coast.
 There were countless places to stop, but I missed the Eel Creek Campground turnoff which according to Reader’s Digest affords the best views of the undulating dunes.
-Without a map of trails that wind through the 32,000 acres handy, I decided I would visit the area on my return to Coos Bay where I found a Wal-Mart for the evening.
+Without a map of trails that wind through the 32,000 acres handy, I decided I would visit the area on my return to Coos Bay where I planned to spend the evening at Wal-Mart.

 The Sea Lion Caves is actually only one cave which is the largest sea cave accessible by land.
 It was discovered in 1880 by a local ship captain and is one of the few places where sea lions live year-round on the U.S. mainland.
 An elevator takes tourists down 200 feet to an observation window that looks into a multihued cavern at sea level.
 Today approximately 270 sea lions barked, played, and jostled for a resting spot on the rocks.
 Additional sea lions could be found a few hundred yards from the cave surfing the waves and sunning on the shore.